jonnew/squeakyspk/trunk/ReadMe.txt

 	'channel' and 'waveform' as mentioned above, a typical workflow for using Squeaky spikes would be as follows:

+		% Object ID
+		fid = '20100604_16269_SS';

+	This example uses the loadspike method that works with the output of John Rolston's NeuroRighter recording and stimulation system.
+	SqueakySpk can be used with any recording system so long as data is entered as a struct with 'time', 'channel', and 'waveform' data fields.
+	In addition to storage of spiking data, there are overload inputs that can store stimulus data by inputing a stimulus struct with fields 'time' and 'channel' where 'time' is a WX1 vector of stimulus times and 'channel' is a WX1 vector of corresponding stimulus channels.

+		% Load data into data structs
+		spkdat = loadspike('20100604_16269_spont.spk');
+		stimdat = loadstim('20100604_16269_stim.stim');
+		spontdat = loadspike('20100604_16269_spont.spk');

+	Here spkdat is a struct with fields spkdat.time, spkdat.channel, and spkdat.waveform as mentioned above.

+		% Instantiate a SqueakySpk Object
+		SS = SqueakySpk('20100604_16269_test',25000,1/1200,spkdat,stimdat,spontdat);

+		% Remove meaningless channels (default is for MCS arrays) SS.RemoveChannel();

+		% Remove spikes with blanks due to artifact suppression SS.RemoveSpkWithBlank();

+		% Perform a hard p2p cut at 175 uV
+		SS.HardThreshold(175);

+		% Clustering
+		SS.WaveClus(3,20,'wav',1);
+		SS.RemoveUnit(0); % remove unsorted data

+		% Weed units by average waveforms
+		SS.WeedUnitByWaveform();

+		% Examime some data to make sure results of sorting and cleaning look good SS.RasterWave([200 210],'both');

+		% Save the SS data object
+		SS.Save

+		%% Clear everything and just load the SS object you just saved clear all
+		load('20100604_16269_test.SS','-mat')

 		% File ID's
 		SSfid = '20100622_poisstim_wdeletes30_100_16269_SS';
 		spkfid = '20100622_poisstim_wdeletes30_100_16269.spk';

 		% Load the data
 		spkdat = loadspike(spkfid);

-	Here spkdat is a struct with fields spkdat.time, spkdat.channel, and spkdat.waveform as mentioned above.
-Make sure your data fields have these names or the SS constructor with throw an error.

-		% Instantiate a SqueakySpk Object
-		SSobj = SqueakySpk(SSfid,spkdat,25000);

-		% Remove meaningless channels
-		SSobj.RemoveChannel();

-		% Remove spikes with blanks
-		SSobj.RemoveSpkWithBlank();

-		% Perform a hard p2p cut at 175 uV
-		SSobj.HardThreshold(250);

-		% Clustering
-		SSobj.WaveClus(4,20,'wav',1);
-		SSobj.RemoveUnit(0); % remove unsorted data

-		%% Save the SqueakySpk data object for these data save(SSfid,'SSobj');

-	This example uses the loadspike method that works with the output of John Rolston's NeuroRighter recording and stimulation system.
-	SqueakySpk can be used with any recording system so long as data is entered as a struct with 'time', 'channel', and 'waveform' data fields.

-	In addition to storage of spiking data, there are overload inputs that can store stimulus data by inputing a stimulus struct with fields 'time' and 'channel' where 'time' is a WX1 vector of stimulus times and 'channel' is a WX1 vector of corresponding stimulus channels.

 	For help on the methods available once you have created a SqueakySpk object, at the command line, enter the name of your SS object: